pcastellanoescuder/pcastellanoescuder/README.md

 <p align="center">
   <samp>
   I am a Bioinformatician at Duke University.
-My research focuses on blending computational biology, data science, and AI to accelerate scientific research.
-Specializing in multi-omics and machine learning, my passion is to unravel complex biological systems and develop tools that bring new insights to the field of genomic medicine.
+My research focuses on developing machine learning and AI algorithms to accelerate scientific research.
 My work aims to bridge data with discovery, making a tangible impact in understanding life’s molecular unknowns.
   </samp>
 </p>